chgloor/pedsim/libpedsim/documentation/99-faq.md

 PEDSIM Frequently Asked Questions

-## Package
+## General

-> Is PEDSIM suited for evacualtion simulations?
+> Is PEDSIM suited for evacuation simulations?

 PedSim is an open source implementation typically used to add pedestrian dynamics to you own product.
-Is is therefore not per se suited for such evacuation simulations, because it lacks a convenient user interface.
+Is is therefore not _per se_ suited for such evacuation simulations, because it lacks a convenient user interface.
 The provided sample user interface is more seen as a demonstration of the possibilities.
 The target user group is not